FREE 5-Day Email Course to learn the ATO’s Uber tax rules

 If you’re not able to lodge your tax return or BAS because you can’t afford to pay accountant’s fees right now, the ATO will understand.
 Call the ATO’s Emergency Support line on 1800 806 218 before the due date and chat to them about alternative arrangements.

 Standard Payment Arrangements

 If you need more time to pay due to COVID-19, you can call and talk to the ATO.
-They may be able to offer deferred due dates for payments that were due after the 23rd of January, and also low interest or interest-free payment arrangements.
+They may be able to offer deferred due dates for payments, and also low interest or interest-free payment arrangements.
 You will need to call the ATO’s Emergency Support line on 1800 806 218.